trescenzi/dice-n-easy/README.md

 variable.
 However if you'd like you can customize what the bot looks for in commands.
 The following variables are available:
 - `DICENEASY_TOKEN`: The bot's token
-- `DICENEASY_REDISHOST`: The hostname of the redis db for storing macros.
-  Defaults to `nil`.
-If not provided, macros won't work.
-Everything else will though.
-- `DICENEASY_REDISPASSWORD`: The password for the redis db.
 - `DICENEASY_PREFIX`: The prefix for commands.
 Defaults to `/`
 - `DICENEASY_ROLLCOMMAND`: The command for rolling dice.
 Defaults to `r`
 - `DICENEASY_ADDMACROCOMMAND`: The command for adding macros.
 Defaults to `am`
 - `DICENEASY_USEMACROCOMMAND`: The command for using macros.
 Defaults to `m`
+- Redis:
+  - `DICENEASY_REDISHOST`: The hostname of the redis db for storing macros.
+    Defaults to `nil`.
+If not provided, macros won't work.
+Everything else will though.
+  - `DICENEASY_REDISPASSWORD`: The password for the redis db.
+  - `REDIS_URL`: If provided will be used instead of the host + password.